The Absolute State of this Web Address, a Most Excellent Treatise About my Personal Home Page; or, The Modern Site of Theseus

 Future plans include finishing a good amount of unfinished content, publishing that, and making all available content discoverable in some way.

-This has been ya boi Zetanor, signing out.
+This is ya boi Zetanor, signing out.

 If you are ever afraid, just remember that I love you.